 The rest of the route into Dover is along the top of the chalk cliffs, passing a fascinating series of World War II installations, including a rare sound mirror (an early form of aircraft detection that was superseded by radar), and some large gun emplacements.
 The only downside on this section of the route is noise from the A20 dual carriageway just inland, though this is muted when the wind is blowing from the sea (ie, from the south or south west).
 In compensation there is a dramatic approach to Dover – a narrow (but not difficult) ridge between an inland valley and the sea.
 The walk finishes by crossing the town’s Western Heights, passing deserted 19th century forts and with wonderful views of the town and port.

 b) Cliff top route, avoiding the Warren.
 This option takes you directly out of Folkestone onto the cliff top, with magnificent views over the Warren, the Channel and to France.
-It passes the Battle of Britain Memorial and gives you easier access to the various lunch options than on the main walk.
+It passes the Battle of Britain Memorial and the Clifftop Cafe, which are bypassed by the main walk.
 Folkestone to Dover by this route is 15.2km (9.4 miles).

 Folkestone Central is served by high speed trains out of St Pancras, journey time just under one hour.
 There is a small supplement for this train, which you can avoid by taking the hourly train out of Charing Cross and London Bridge, which takes 1hr 45 minutes.
 Aim to arrive in Folkestone by 11.00 am if you want to get to one of the pubs in time for lunch.
 Buy a day return to Dover for the main walk, to Folkestone for the circular walk.

 Dover is one stop beyond Folkestone and so also has high speed trains to St Pancras taking just over one hour, or trains to Charing Cross or Victoria taking 1hr 50 to 2hrs.